-On April 23, 2020, the Boston Globe had an article about how prices of single family homes and condos rose in March, 2020, despite the Covid-19 crisis.
+The most egregious case was in April 23, 2020.
+The Boston Globe had an article about how prices of single family homes and condos rose in March, 2020, despite the Covid-19 crisis.

 Current Information